wp-plugins/opensearchserver-search/readme.txt

 Q: I get an error when I install opensearchserver "Fatal error: OSS_API won't work without curl extension in "opensearchserver-search\OSS_API.class.php" on line 23"

 A: Check that you server is enabled with CURL extension else install it.

+Q: How to customize/style the search page.

+A: Copy the file opensearchserver_search.php from the directory wp-content/plugins/opensearchserver-search to your current theme folder (wp-content/themes/twentyfourteen).
+   Customize the layout as per your needs.

 == Screenshots ==